coconutgrace/iot-board/README.md

     git clone https://gitlab.com/lobaro/iot-dashboard.git
     cd iot-dashboard

-2) Install all dependencies for building, testing and development
+2) Install all dependencies for building, testing and development - can take some time

     npm install